tracim/tracim/backend/README.md

     pip install -r requirements.txt

-(Optional) Install all previews builders to be able to generate preview for most previews:
+(Optional) Install all preview builders to be able to generate preview for most previews:

     pip install -r requirements-full-preview-generator.txt